mauro-codes/expo-router-storybook-starter/README.md

 # Storybook with Expo Router v2, SDK 49 & TypeScript

 - Working starter template that uses [`expo-router v2`](https://expo.github.io/router) to build native navigation using files in the `app/` directory.
-- It includes Storybook configured with a few stories using TypeScript.
+- It includes Storybook Web & Native configured with a few stories using TypeScript.
 - You can update the .env file to disable or enable storybook on your app.
 - It uses new features like Path Aliases, Opt out from package version validation, and client environment variables.